jagdeepjain/datetimepicker-ui-test/README.md

 Description
 ===========
-This project will show how ui automation of jquery ui datimetime picker using selenium webdriver can be done.
+This project will demonstrate ui automation of jquery ui datimetime picker using selenium webdriver and junit.

 Getting The Code
 ================